lorencerri/discord-guardian/README.md

 #### Audit Log Check Implementation

-*For some reason, it takes the API up to 1000ms to update the audit logs.*
+*For some reason, it takes the API up to 1000ms to update the audit logs after the action occurs.*

 **1.** Listener events add an entry to a queue.